indianpenny/cs_11_assignments/README.md

 The graphs are saved as an image file named "plot.png."
 This code is a useful example of how to generate data points for various mathematical functions and create a multi-graph visual representation of those functions.
 It can be customized to explore other mathematical relationships and plotting requirements.
 The resulting graph to visualize the relationships between the variables described by these functions.

 # **LinearVsBinarySearchAnalysis.py**
-This python code is for analysing search algorithms - linear and binary.
+This python code is for analyzing linear and binary search algorithms.
 This creates two plots to compare the number of trials needed for different list lengths.
 It performs 1000 trials, each with a different list length, and records the number of attempts required to find a target number using both search methods.
 The code then plots this data on two separate graphs.
 1. Linear Search Function:
 The linear search function iterates through the list until it finds the target number.
 It keeps track of the number of attempts and appends this count to the count_l list.
 2. Binary Search Function: